Avijatrik

 Avijatrik is a 2021 Bengali-language drama film, written and directed by Subhrajit Mitra and produced by Gaurang Jalan, co-produced by Madhur Bhandarkar.
 The screenplay is based on the novel Aparajito by Bibhutibhushan Bandyopadhyay.
-The film released under the banner of Gaurang Films and Bhandarkar Entertainment.
-This is a sequel and concluding part of the Satyajit Ray's Apu Trilogy.
+The film was released under the banner of Gaurang Films and Bhandarkar Entertainment.
+This is a sequel and the concluding part of Satyajit Ray's Apu Trilogy.

 The film premiered at the Kolkata International Film Festival in January 2021.
-It has released theatrically on 3 December 2021.
+It was released theatrically on 3 December 2021.

 Plot

 Synopsis

-Avijatrik is essentially the story of a journey depicting Apu's ardor to be a globetrotter, to experience outside world and immerse himself in myriad layers of life.
+Avijatrik is essentially the story of a journey depicting Apu's ardor to be a globetrotter, to experience the outside world and immerse himself in myriad layers of life.
 The story revolves around a sublime bond between a father (Apu) and his 6-year-old son (Kajol) – wherein both are dependent on each other – heaping lavish affection and love for each other.
-The film has explored beautiful tapestry of pure interpersonal relationships to recreate magic of Apu– sharing adventures with his beloved son, Kajol.
+The film has explored the beautiful tapestry of pure interpersonal relationships to recreate the magic of Apu– sharing adventures with his beloved son, Kajol.

 Apu is a warm & affectionate father to Kajol who lost his dear mother to an unpropitious fate during his birth.
 Aparna, Apu's late wife still exists in his surreal space—a space where he involves himself in eternal philosophical discourses with his beloved.

-Apu and Kajol now start a journey to the northern part of India from Kolkata since Apu has taken up a job of a resident teacher in an opulent estate.
+Apu and Kajol start journeying to the northern part of India from Kolkata since Apu had just taken up a job as a resident teacher in an opulent estate.
 This journey creates an unfading and everlasting mark in Apu's heart as he chances upon his childhood sweetheart Leela, an astounding beauty whom he accidentally meets after ages.
 Leela, with her declining health is going to visit her daughter who stays with her grandmother in Benaras.
 Her marriage proved to be painful.
 Apu comes across a deserted and forlorn Leela; but loses her forever in few hours' times.
 Confessing her love for Apu, Leela succumbs to her illness and breathes her last in his arms.
 Apu is compelled to get down from the train to keep his promise of visiting Leela's mother and daughter in Benaras.
 As always, train (metaphor of a journey of life from one destination to another) and death once again play a pivotal catalyst in Apu's life.